We warmly welcome children, and all of the joy and energy that they bring, into our parish life and into our worship services.

 We also offer a Catechesis of the Good Shepherd program for young children ages 3 to 6.

 Sunday School meets every Sunday at 9:00 a.m., September thru June.

 Youth and Sunday School Coordinator: Fr.
 Kevin Lien

-Seventh/Eighth Grades: Karen Barton and Susan Judy
+Grades 8 through 12: Karen Barton and Susan Judy

 Mission Statement: "Our mission is to guide all youth in a life in Jesus Christ our Lord and Savior through Worship in the Liturgy and prayer services of the Church, Education, Service, and Fellowship."

 The Youth of Annunciation: 3rd Trip to Kodiak and Spruce Islands, Alaska, June 22-30, 2015